Losing It: Our Mental Health Emergency Channel 4 - everything you need to know

 Is there a review of Losing It: Our Mental Health Emergency?

-Radio Times critic Jane Rackham had this to say about the hard-hitting documentary:
+Radio Times critic Jane Rackham had this to say about the latest episode of the hard-hitting documentary:

-Josh is 15 and in A&E after a suicide attempt.
-He’s one of three people in this doc who are being treated by the overstretched mental health team in Nottinghamshire.
-“We’ve got a crisis ourselves,” says CAMHS (Child and Adolescent Mental Health Service) crisis nurse Steph Langley about staff shortages.
+Over the past ten years the number of mental health-related calls to Nottinghamshire police has risen by 70 per cent.
+But psychiatric resources haven’t increased, so now only the most serious cases can be hospitalised.

-This is desperately sad to watch: the understandable frustrations at not getting help quickly enough, the guilt felt by a parent whose child wants to die, the pain you can see as someone struggles with anxiety or schizophrenia or a personality disorder.
-Meanwhile Steph and team continue trying to help people manage themselves.
-“I will never lose hope for people,” she says.
+Linda and Rich of the emergency Street Triage team do their best to help, but although Rich believes that there’s a feeling that “if you go into hospital, you’ll get fixed”, a shortage of beds means that hospital can be hundreds of miles away from your family.
+The emotional conversation between 21-year-old Cerise, who’s been in secure units for years, and her mum – who is a three-hour drive away – is heartbreaking.

 When is Losing It: Our Mental Health Emergency on TV?

-Losing It: Our Mental Health Emergency airs on Channel 4 on Tuesday 4th February at 10pm.
+The final episode of Losing It: Our Mental Health Emergency airs on Channel 4 on Tuesday 11th February at 10pm.